 L-serine is an amino acid that plays an important role in the production of proteins, DNA, and cell membranes.
 It is a nonessential amino acid, meaning that we do not have to obtain it from the diet.
 The body can make enough serine on its own.

 Serine is produced from the amino acid glycine and can exist as L-serine and D-serine.
-D-serine is formed internally from L-serine and has a slightly different structure.
+L-serine is still being researched in clinical trials for its effects but nutritional supplements are readily available.

-Natural Sources and Forms of Supplementation
+Food Sources and Forms of Supplementation

 - Soy protein